kaby76/AntlrVSIX/doc/Trash.md

-# Trash -- a shell for performing transformations of Antlr grammars.
+# Trash -- a shell for performing transformations of Antlr grammars

 "Trash" is a simple command-line shell for reading, converting, transforming, and writing Antlr grammars.
 You can use this to convert Bison, Antlr2, and Antlr3